 Examples of undifferentiated marketing strategies include branded merchandise, like t-shirts and hats with your company logo on them, sold at retail outlets like Target or Walmart.

 This kind of advertising can also be done on social media.
 For example, you can buy ads that automatically pop up in users’ newsfeeds who meet your desired demographic requirements.

-One of the most popular undifferentiated marketing strategy is running commercials on television.
+One of the most popular undifferentiated marketing strategies is running commercials on television.

 For example, if you want to target the average American family looking for something to eat for dinner (which is pretty much everyone), you would run your commercial during one of the many family-oriented sitcoms on the air.

 There are two categories of effectiveness regarding how innovative a specific type of marketing strategy is: functional and emotional.

 Functional effectiveness refers to its ability to offer something tangible that differentiates it from other brands in the industry.

 For example, offering “free shipping” for orders over a specific value immediately sets you apart from competitors who have to charge for shipping costs.

 On the other hand, emotional effectiveness is more about how it makes people feel whenever they interact with your brand.
 It’s why something like “What Color Is This Dress?” was able to go viral; ultimately, the dress itself doesn’t matter (the product).

 But what does matter is that it triggered an emotional response in people who saw two very different things when looking at the same photo.